 How much inheritance tax will I pay?

-You can find out more information on Swiss inheritance tax in your canton on the Swiss government website.
+You can find even more information on Swiss inheritance tax in your canton on the Swiss government website.

 Rates vary from 0–55%, and tend to be lower for close relatives.